cayohollanda/terraform-aws-eks-auth/README.md

 }
 ```

-In your variables.tf you just need to add these variables:
+In your variables.tf file, add the following variables:
 ```terraform
 # variables.tf
 variable "mapRoles" {